Chitresh8/Chitresh8/README.md

 - 😄 Pronouns: He/Him.
 - ⚡ Fun fact:I enjoy experimenting with new CSS frameworks and creating animated React components in my free time.
 - 🎯 Goal: To become a MERN Stack Developer.....
-- ✍ Started to learn, working and implementation of TypeScript,Cypress with React simultaneously😉..!
+- ✍ Started to learn, working and implementation of TypeScript,Cypress with React simultaneously😉...!
 -->